hansemannn/titanium-firebase/README.md

 <p align="center"><img src="./titanium-firebase-logo@2x.png" height="200" alt="Firebase in Axway Titanium" /></p>

 # Firebase in Appcelerator Titanium
 This project will contain all Firebase-related modules for Analytics, Cloud-Messaging, Authentication, Firestore etc.

+# Supporting this effort

+The whole Firebase support in Titanium is developed and maintained by the community (`@hansemannn` and `@m1ga`).
+To keep this project maintained and be able to use the latest Firebase SDK's, please see the "Sponsor" button of this repository, thank you!

 ## Requirements
 - [x] iOS: Titanium SDK **6.3.0+**